All Episodes

 This was a white tie dinner last night.

-And that meant the babes can bring out all the finest baubles and jewels that they either rent or own, and the finest gowns and all this.
+And that meant the babes can bring out all the finest baubles and jewels that they either rent or own and the finest gowns and all this.

-Barack Obama has a lifestyle of the rich and famous like Robin Leach, who always signed off Champagne Wishes and Caviar Dreams.
+New York page six reports, though he's battling GOP accusations, he's an Ivy League elitist, Barack Obama has a lifestyle of the rich and famous like Robin Leach, who always signed off champagne wishes and caviar dreams.

+While he was at a meeting at the Waldorf Hysteria at 4 p.m.
 Wednesday, Michelle Obama called room service, ordered lobster hors d'oeuvres, two whole steamed lobsters, Iranian caviar and champagne.

 And there's Obama waxing eloquent about all the suffering outside the hotel on the streets of one of the greatest cities in the wealthiest nations.